 #12 brings another dire warning: “I have been informed that testosterone may lead to liver inflammation and damage.”
-If cancers, diabetes, and brain structure changes haven’t scared you, what about damage to your liver?
+If possible cancers, diabetes, and brain structure changes haven’t scared you enough, what about damage to your liver?

 If all of the above health warnings were not enough, how about #13?
 “I have been informed that if I take testosterone my good cholesterol (HDL) will probably go down and bad cholesterol (LDL) will go up.
 This may increase my risk of heart attack or stroke in the future.”
 If cancer doesn’t get you, heart disease or stroke might.